opencoweb/coweb/docs/tutorial/shopping.rst

 #.
 You can click the :guilabel:`Add` button to create a new row in the grid.
 #.
 You can double-click cells in the :guilabel:`Item` and :guilabel:`Amount` columns and edit their contents.
 #.
 You can use the :kbd:`Tab` key to put focus in the grid, the arrow keys to move focus among the grid cells, and the :kbd:`Enter` key to start editing the focused cell.
 #.
-You can click a column header to sort the rows by the values in that column.
-#.
-You can use the :kbd:`Tab` key to put focus on a column header, the arrow keys to move focus among the columns, and the :kbd:`Enter` key to sort by the focused column.
-#.
 You can drag and drop the column headers to reorder them.
 #.
 You can use the mouse and keyboard to select one or more rows and then click the :guilabel:`Delete` button to remove them.